xScarlife/useful-websites/README.md

 **WoW Meta https://www.wowmeta.com.**
 ```
-It provides World of Warcraft players with detailed strategy guides and tools, such as the most accurate and up-to-date DPS Rankings, Healer Rankings and Tank Rankings.
+It provides World of Warcraft players with detailed strategy guides and tools.
 ```

 **Data for Azeroth https://www.dataforazeroth.com.**
 ```
 Ranks players based on a weighted score of completed content.
-100 points for mounts, leveled pets, toys, titles, and exalted reputations.
 ```

 **Simple Armory https://simplearmory.com.**